nefarius/docs.nefarius.at/docs/projects/DsHidMini/FAQ.md

 Neither are the DualShock **4** nor the DualSense.
 I am baffled that this is apparently *really hard* to understand 🤦‍♂️

+## How can I check if my DualShock 3 is genuine?

+Short answer: you probably can't.
+Long answer: [read this](https://github.com/nefarius/DsHidMini/issues/3).

 ## I'm having "X" problem when using DsHidMini, what should I do?

 - **Trouble when installing DsHidMini or connecting your controllers to the computer:** check the [_How to Install Troubleshooting_ section](How-to-Install.md#troubleshooting)